Our Mum our Gran our Great Gran.

 nearest bomb fell a couple of miles away, miss-aimed at Liverpool!

-She was also blessed with a wonderful mother, who coped with two young evacuees from Liverpool, and was still on call to lend a hand, darning and possing.
+Eda was also blessed with a wonderful mother, who coped with two young evacuees from Liverpool, and was still on call to lend a hand with the darning and possing.
 ‘Heathside’ was next door, just up the road, where Mum’s mum & dad had an orchard full of luscious Claps pears, a rhubarb patch as big as a room, raspberries, tomatoes and much, much more.
 George also 'dug for victory' supplying vegetables and quantities of Bramleys and Coxes from the garden.
 The pantry shelves were stocked with row on row of kilner jars, full of home grown produce, enough to last the year.
+George also helped out with unlikely tasks; he was a dab hand at apple pies with real pastry, rice puddings with delectable scrapings and scrumptious apple dumplings.
 The family always ate well despite the ration books.

 Surrounded by family, good neighbours and friends our Mum managed well and was resplendent and wanted for nothing more - as good Mothers do ...